Pearson Education Limited v Morgan Adzei: Issue

 Whether or not there was copyright infringement by the publishers of Gateway.

 Rule

-Copyright protect does not extend to ideas, concepts, procedures, methods or other things of a similar nature.
+Copyright protection does not extend to ideas, concepts, procedures, methods or other things of a similar nature.

 Application

 It has been considered an axiom of copyright law, as applied in the United Kingdom of Great Britain and Northern Ireland and many other jurisdictions, that copyright protects the expression of an idea, rather than the idea itself.
 This at any rate is clear beyond all question, that there is no copyright in an idea, or in ideas.
 A person may have a brilliant idea for a story, or for a picture, or for a play, and one which appears to him to be original but if he communicates that idea to an author or an artist or a playwright, the production which is the result of the communication of the idea to the author or the artist or the playwright is the copyright of the person who has clothed the idea in form, whether by means of a picture, a play, or a book, and the owner of the idea has no rights in that product.

 Similarly, Copyright does not extend to ideas, or schemes, or systems or methods.
 It is confined to their expression and if their expression is not copied the copyright is not infringed.

 Ghanaian law, as usual, has been influenced by this English law.
 Accordingly, the appellant has endeavoured to construct a case based on this axiom of English and Ghanaian law.